Let’s look at three options.

 When it comes to file systems, the “32” in FAT32 refers to the size of some information stored about the data on the drive.
 It’s not dependent in any way on the CPU.

 Limitations like the 4GB file size are a result of that “32” choice.
-I suppose one way to remove that limit might have been to move to a 64-based format, but it’s very likely that the structural differences would have been too great and would seriously impact storage efficiency and size as well as performance.
+I suppose one way to remove that limit might have been to move to a 64-bit-based format, but it’s likely that the structural differences would have been too great and would seriously impact storage efficiency and size as well as performance.

 Alternatives like NTFS and exFAT were developed instead.